-Green is also hot.
+Though a cool color, green is also hot.
 The Pantone Color Institute selected green (Emerald 17-5641) as the color of the year for 2013.
 “The most abundant hue in nature, the human eye sees more green than any other color in the spectrum,” says Leatrice Eiseman, executive director of the Pantone Color Institute.

 Back in the ‘60s, designers and engineers at The

 In 1967, as Sprite continued to gain momentum in the market and was available to 85 percent of the U.S. population – as well as consumers in 38 other countries – the brand team hired a New York design firm to create new carton and label designs for a packaging re-launch.
 Their goal?
 To communicate the freshness of Sprite and help the brand stand out on the shelf with an attention-grabbing look.